FriendsOfSymfony/FOSHttpCache/doc/litespeed-configuration.rst

       # Also consider the query string in caches
       qsCache                          1

-      # Enable checking for a cached entry if there's a cookie on the request
+      # Disable checking for a cached entry if there's a cookie on the request
-      reqCookieCache                   1
+      reqCookieCache                   0

       # We ignore request Cache-Control headers
       ignoreReqCacheCtrl               1